Status Quo (band): 2010–2013: Hello Quo, "Frantic Four" reunion tours and Bula Quo!

 In April 2012, Status Quo announced they were shooting their first feature film, over several weeks in Fiji.
 A 90-minute action comedy, entitled Bula Quo!, taking its name from the islanders' traditional Fijian greeting, and also referencing the title of the band's best-selling album, Hello! featuring the band as themselves, and also starring Jon Lovitz, Craig Fairbrass and Laura Aikman.
 The film was directed by Stuart St. Paul, produced by Tim Major and was released in cinemas on 5 July 2013.
 The film was accompanied by a soundtrack album of the same name, the band's 30th studio album, released on 10 June.
 It featured nine new songs and ten re-records and live tracks.
 Bula Quo! debuted in the UK chart at number 10.

 On 9 July 2012, the band released the single "The Winner" for the 2012 Summer Olympics.
 In July 2012 Coles, an Australian national supermarket chain, signed Status Quo to record a version of "Down Down" using Coles' tag line 'Down, down, prices are down'.
 In September 2012, the band performed at Hyde Park for BBC Radio 2 Live in Hyde Park.
 In November 2012, Coles continued their association with Status Quo, producing a series of television adverts with the band appearing and performing "It's Christmas Time".
 In 2013, new adverts were released by Coles with Quo using "Whatever You Want" as the new jingle.

 In December that year, Quo toured under the Quofest banner for a second year, this time supported by Bonnie Tyler and Eddie and the Hot Rods.
-On 17 December 2012, Matt Letley announced his decision to leave the band after 12 years, and subsequently departed following completion of their 2012 winter tour.
-However, Letley toured with Quo their Australia and Mexico tour in March and April 2013, due to limited time to find a new drummer after the Frantic Four Tour.
+In December 2012, Letley announced his decision to leave the band after 12 years, and subsequently departed following completion of their 2012 winter tour.
+However, Letley toured with Quo on their Australia and Mexico tour in March and April 2013, due to limited time to find a new drummer after the Frantic Four Tour.

-The 1970–81 line-up (Francis Rossi, Rick Parfitt, Alan Lancaster and John Coghlan) reunited in March 2013 for a series of dates in Manchester, Wolverhampton, Glasgow and London.
-The last date of the tour, at Wembley Arena on 17 March, was filmed for a DVD, released in September 2013.
+The 1970–1981 line-up (Rossi, Parfitt, Lancaster and Coghlan) reunited as "The Frantic Four" in March 2013 for a series of dates in Manchester, Wolverhampton, Glasgow and London.
+Three live albums were issued from the tour, covering the O2 Academy in Glasgow (9 and 10 March 2013), the Hammersmith Apollo (15 and 16 March 2013) and the last date of the tour at Wembley Arena (17 March 2013), with the Wembley show also being filmed for a DVD.

-In May 2013 Leon Cave became Quo's new drummer.
-In the latter months of 2013, Status Quo embarked on their Bula Quo tour, supported by Uriah Heep on German dates, and by 10cc in the UK.
-This was followed by nine concert dates in the UK during 2014.
+In May 2013, Leon Cave became Quo's new drummer.
+In the latter months of 2013, Status Quo embarked on their Bula Quo tour, followed by nine concert dates in the UK during 2014.
 On 25 November 2013, it was announced that Status Quo would headline the second stage at the Download Festival in June 2014.